ekamenar/ekamenar.github.io/_pages/about.md

   <swiper-slide>{% include figure.liquid loading="eager" path="assets/img/about/about4.jpg" class="img-fluid rounded z-depth-1" %}</swiper-slide>
 </swiper-container>

-Our research group focuses on the investigation in the fields of mechatronics, robotics, and precision engineering.
-We apply Koopman operator theory in dynamical systems, such as soft robots, to enhance our understanding and capabilities in these areas.
+Our research group focuses on investigations in the fields of mechatronics, robotics, machine learning, and AI.
+We leverage Koopman operator theory to model and control dynamical systems, such as soft robots exploited in rehabilitation robotics.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.